Teenage Mutant Ninja Turtles: Out of the Shadows poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Teenage Mutant Ninja Turtles: Out of the Shadows against these established plot points, we can identify how Dave Green utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Teenage Mutant Ninja Turtles: Out of the Shadows within the action genre.

 Dave Green's Structural Approach